The Judges and Associate Judges of the High Court

 Justice Rachel Dunningham graduated BA (Hons) 1st class from Massey University and a Diploma of Teaching from the Palmerston North Teachers’ College in 1981.
 She then graduated LLB (Hons) 1st class from the University of Canterbury in 1996 and was awarded the Canterbury District Law Society Gold Medal in that year.
 She was a Teacher at Awatapu College in Palmerston North from 1982-1992 She was then employed in the law firm of Buddle Findlay in Christchurch and became a partner in 2005.
 She undertook a number of roles with the New Zealand Law Society, including as President of the Canterbury-Westland Branch in 2012-13.
 Justice Dunningham was appointed a High Court Judge in January 2014 and is based at the Christchurch High Court.

 Justice Thomas graduated in 1982 BA/LLB (Hons) Auckland University, Senior Scholar in Law.
 She was admitted to the Bar in New Zealand in 1982 and later as a Solicitor of England and Wales.
 She was employed as a solicitor at the firm of Holmden Horrocks (Auckland) in 1982 before working in London from 1983 for almost 10 years as in house counsel and as a solicitor and partner in a legal firm.
 On return to New Zealand in 1995, she joined Minter Ellison Rudd Watts where she was a partner before appointment as a Judge of the District Court in 2005.
-Justice Thomas was appointed a High Court Judge in January 2014 and is based in Auckland.
+Justice Thomas was appointed a High Court Judge in January 2014 and is based in Wellington.

 Justice Moore graduated BA (Hons) from Otago University in 1978 and LLB in 1980 from the Auckland University.
 He was admitted to the Bar in 1982 and became a solicitor in the firm of Meredith Connell, Auckland and then a partner in 1985.
 He was appointed Crown Solicitor for Auckland in 1994 and took silk in 2008.
 Justice Moore is based in Auckland.